qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 #.
 Select the data :guilabel:`Type`.
 Supported types are :guilabel:`Text data`,
    :guilabel:`Whole number` (both integer and integer64), :guilabel:`Decimal
    number`, :guilabel:`Date` and :guilabel:`Date and time`, :guilabel:`Blob`
-   and :guilabel:`Boolean`
+   and :guilabel:`Boolean`.
 #.
 Depending on the selected data format, enter the :guilabel:`Maximum length`
-   of values
+   of values.
 #.
-Click on the |newAttribute| :guilabel:`Add to Fields List` button.
+Click on the |newAttribute| :guilabel:`Add to Fields List` button
 #.
-And reproduce the steps above for each field you need to add.
+And reproduce the steps above for each field you need to add
 #.
 Once you are happy with the attributes, click :guilabel:`OK`.
-   QGIS will automatically add the new layer to the legend, and you can edit it in the same way as described in section :ref:`sec_edit_existing_layer`.
+   QGIS will automatically add the new layer to the legend, and you can edit it as described in section :ref:`sec_edit_existing_layer`.

 By default, When creating a GeoPackage layer, QGIS generates a :guilabel:`Feature id column` called ``fid`` which behaves like the primary key of the layer.
 The name can be changed.
-Likewise, the geometry field, if availabe, is named ``geometry`` and you can enable to :guilabel:`Create a spatial index` on it.
+Likewise, the geometry field, if availabe, is named ``geometry`` and you can choose to :guilabel:`Create a spatial index` on it.
 These options can be found under the :guilabel:`Advanced Options` next to the :guilabel:`Layer identifier`, short human readable name of the layer, and the :guilabel:`Layer description`.